ultrasharp/PJS.ThemeStarter/README.md

 * Rename the Visual Studio project file and any references within from PJS.ThemeStarter to the name of your theme
 * Change the Name property of the theme in Theme.txt from PJS.ThemeStarter to the name of your theme
 * In the Gravatar folder, change the namespace in every file from PJS.ThemeStarter to the name of your theme
+* In the Views folder, change the using declarations in the CommentGravatar.cshtml file from PJS.ThemeStarter to the name of your theme

 Add the downloaded and renamed theme folder to the Themes folder of your Orchard installation.
 You can then Add an Existing Project to the Themes folder within Visual Studio.
 DO NOT add it to the Themes project which is under the Themes folder.